-Tobacco use is still the leading preventable cause of death and disability in Benton County, which costs our county more than \$34 million each year.
+Tobacco use is still the leading preventable cause of death and disability in Benton County and costs our county more than \$36 million each year in medical costs and related lost productivity.
 The list of diseases linked to tobacco use is expanding well beyond the general health risks of coronary heart disease, stroke, cancer and chronic lung disease.
-Even exposure to secondhand smoke is a major health risk.
+Exposure to secondhand smoke is a major health risk.
 In fact, the Surgeon General has declared that there is no safe level of exposure.

 While the health of employees and visitors is the primary focus, the policy is also essential to our ongoing responsibility to steward public resources and the environment.
-Smoking is estimated to be the number one cause of fire related death and injury, and is a major cause of wild-land fires.
-The environmental impact of smoking is also large as cigarette filters are toxic and are the most frequently littered item.
+Smoking is estimated to be the number one cause of fire related death and injury and is a major cause of wild-land fires.
+The environmental impact of smoking is also significant, as cigarette filters are toxic and are the most frequently littered item.